Skip to main content

 Do I have to use project references?

 Short answer, no. If you have less than say 10 projects, references may be overkill.
-If your repository is primarily an application, but then has a handful of shared npm packages, references may also be unncessary here.
+If your repository is primarily an application, but then has a handful of shared npm packages, references may also be unnecessary here.
 In the end, it really depends on how many projects exist in the monorepo, and what your team/company is comfortable with.

 However, we do suggest using project references for very large monorepos (think 100s of projects), or repositories with a large number of contributors, or if you merely want to reduce CI typechecking times.